Go to Reviews.org AU Edition

 DIY home security systems are cheaper than professionally installed ones, and installing it yourself is pretty easy.

-Our favorite DIY system is SimpliSafe for its affordable pricing and well-known name.
+Our favorite DIY security system is SimpliSafe for its affordable pricing and well-known name.
 But if you want to self-monitor your system, or make it part of a full-fledged smart home, Abode might be a better choice for you.

 But either way, let's get into the details to find the best DIY home security system for your home!